Photo by Debashis RC Biswas on Unsplash

 What Is Caffeine?

 Caffeine is a natural stimulant.
 It stimulates the brain and central nervous system, in addition to increasing the circulation of chemicals, such as cortisol.
-Caffeine is commonly found in tea, coffee and cacao plants.

 Effects Of Caffeine On Your Body